ZikaLab/IEDB_pipeline2/README.md

 ## Overview

-Anastasia2 is an adaptation of the Anastasia Class I MHC workflow for **MHC Class II** epitope prediction.
+Version2 is an adaptation of the Class I MHC workflow for **MHC Class II** epitope prediction.
 This workflow integrates the IEDB Next-Generation Tools T Cell Class II package (`ng_tc2-0.2.2-beta`) to predict CD4+ T cell epitopes.

 ## Key Features